huum4n/favicon_pvu/README.md

 # Favicon for Plants vs undead website.
 I notice the website doesn't have a favicon so I made two.
-I really like the game, I'm not expecting anything anything in return, but I will leave the wallet anyways.
+I really like the game, I'm not expecting anything in return, but I will leave the wallet anyways.

+**BNB wallet**
+0x65a64d4c7B5BeE54be681ca8b10E186718Be2fE6

 ### Clover
 ![clover](assets/pvuclover.png)